European shares retreat from 11-month high, Actelion and Colruyt fall

 "Although there should be no surprises given the very much anticipated 25 basis points hike at today's meeting, the FOMC's accompanying statement and the Fed's dot plot will set the primary tone for the 2017 outlook for the U.S. monetary policy," said Ipek Ozkardeskaya, analyst at London Capital Group.

-Italian banks fell 2.8 percent.
-Rating agency Moody's changed its outlook on the Italian banking sector to negative from stable late on Tuesday due to increasing capital needs and weakening confidence.
+Italian banks remained choppy.
+After moving in and out of negative territory, the index was trading flat, giving up some of the strong gains seen in the previous session.

-Shares in Monte dei Paschi di Siena fell 2 percent as the troubled Italian lender confirmed the European Central Bank had rejected its request for more time to raise capital.
+Rating agency Moody's changed its outlook on the Italian banking sector to 'negative' from 'stable' late on Tuesday due to increasing capital needs and weakening confidence.

-The Greek blue chip index fell 3.2 percent, weighed down by heavy losses among its banks after the euro zone's bailout fund said it had put short-term debt relief measures for the country on hold.
+Shares in Monte dei Paschi di Siena were earlier halted after rising more than 4 percent as the troubled Italian lender confirmed the European Central Bank had rejected its request for more time to raise capital.
+Its shares were last down 2 percent.

 However, strong gains by some companies limited losses.

-German retailer Metro jumped 3.6 percent after reporting better than expected fourth-quarter operating profit for the food and consumer electronics businesses it hopes to split in a demerger next year.
+German retailer Metro jumped 5.2 percent, the biggest gainer in STOXX 600 index, after reporting better than expected fourth-quarter operating profit for the food and consumer electronics businesses it hopes to split in a demerger next year.

-Mediaset extended the previous session's 30 percent rally and was up 1 percent as top shareholder Fininvest and Vivendi both raised their stakes in the Italian broadcaster.
+Mediaset extended the previous session's 30 percent rally and was up 4 percent on Wednesday as top shareholder Fininvest and Vivendi both raised their stakes in the Italian broadcaster.
 Mediaset shares have jumped more than 75 percent in about two weeks.
-(Editing by Alison Williams)
+(Editing by Andrew Heavens)

 NEW YORK, May 15 The S&P 500 and Nasdaq hit records on Monday as technology stocks rallied after a global cyber attack and strong corporate earnings.